xxu26/hs616/LectureQuestions.md

 * nfactors specifies the number of principal components to extract (1 by default)
 * rotate indicates the rotation to be applied (varimax by default)
 * scores specifies whether or not to calculate principal component scores (false by default)

+## Lecture 8b

+Which criteria is correct for deciding how many components to retain in a PCA?

+* All of these choices.
+* Basing the number of components on prior experience and theory.
+* Selecting the number of components needed to account for some threshold cumulative amount of variance in the variables.
+* Selecting the number of components to retain by examing the eigenvalues of the k*k correlation matrix among the variables.